megaspazz/EverWingForever/README.md

 ## Just the Executable

 Want to just run the program instead of pulling the code for the entire repository?
 You can [download the 64-bit version here](https://app.box.com/s/552uuufa8f9dobmugv88u2mii33aq4je).
 If you have a 32-bit computer, you can [download the 32-bit version here](https://app.box.com/s/jnxmrt71vvrv8x8fryi36trkxv4wv4nn).
 You will have to extract the ZIP file, and make sure that you keep the EXE and DLL files together in the same folder when you run the program.

+## Live Demo

+This isn't going to be online 24/7, but if you're lucky, you might be able to see what the bot does on [my stream](https://www.twitch.tv/megaspazz).